seejay2/Prosper-Loan-Data-Analysis/README.md

 * DebtToIncomeRatio: A ratio indicating the borrower's total debt payments to their income.
 * ProsperRating (Alpha): A categorical rating assigned to the borrower based on their credit risk.
 * LoanStatus: The current status of the loan (e.g., Current, Completed, Defaulted).

+## Summary of Findings

+* Distribution of Credit Scores: Most borrowers fall within a specific credit score range, indicating a concentration of applicants with moderate credit risk.
+This distribution helps in understanding the general creditworthiness of borrowers in the dataset.

+* Credit Score vs. Loan Amount Relationship: Borrowers with higher credit scores tend to receive larger loan amounts, highlighting that lenders are more inclined to approve larger loans to individuals with lower credit risk.
+There is also variability in loan amounts for different credit scores, with some outliers indicating unique cases.

+* Interactions Among Financial Variables: The pair plot reveals several patterns and relationships among key financial variables.
+For instance, BorrowerAPR and CreditScoreRangeLower show a negative relationship, indicating that higher credit scores generally result in lower APRs.
+The plot also shows how different Prosper Ratings influence these variables, with distinct clusters for different ratings.